samuel100/olive-demo/README.md

 ## Running locally or Cloud VM

-We recommend creating a new Python environment:
+The tutorial is available in [this Jupyter notebook](notebooks/olive-finetuning-tinyllama-local.ipynb).
+We recommend creating a new Python environment to run the notebook in:

 ```bash
 git clone https://github.com/samuel100/olive-tutorial.git